Darrolm/Taako_Rig/ReadMe.txt

 Version 0.8

 Update: Rig now has face rig added in for animation.
-Toggle is on the head control.
+Visibility toggle for face, hair, hat, shawl, and shirt can also now be found on the Master control instead of split up.
+I also added a proximity toggle that applies to the hair, hat, and shirt controls so that they will be hidden until the cursor moves towards them.

+Additionally, I've adjusted control colors a lot.
+I opted to switch the left and right colors while making the blue a bit lighter.
+I've also put in other colors in various places like the hair, hat, and auto controls.

 06 - 25 - 19